AdobeDocs/experience-platform.en/help/data-prep/api/overview.md

 keywords: Experience Platform;data prep;data prep api;troubleshooting;API
 title: Data Prep API Overview
 topic: guide
-description: The Data Prep API lets you
+description: The Data Prep API lets you programatically create mapping sets and functions, allowing you to transform your data between source and destination schemas.
 ---

 # Mapping Service API guide

 Data Prep allows data engineers to map, transform, and validate data to and from Experience Data Model (XDM).
 Data Prep appears as a "Map" step in the Data Ingestion processes, including CSV Ingestion workflow.

 The Mapping Service API, also known as the Data Prep API, includes multiple endpoints outlined below.
-Please visit the individual endpoint guides for details and refer to the [getting started guide](getting-started.md) for important information on required headers, reading sample API calls, and more.
+Please visit the individual endpoint guides for details and refer to the [getting started guide](./getting-started.md) for important information on required headers, reading sample API calls, and more.

 ## Functions